Skip to content

 Reverse Proxy vs. Forward Proxy

-While both forward and reverse proxies act as intermediaries, their purpose and operational perspective differ significantly.
+While both types of proxies act as intermediaries, their purpose and placement differ significantly.

 Feature Reverse Proxy Forward Proxy

-Location In front of web servers In front of clients
+Position Sits in front of origin servers Sits in front of clients

-Benefits Load balancing, security, SSL termination, caching Anonymity, access control, content filtering
+Primary Goals Load balancing, security, caching, SSL termination Anonymity, access control, content filtering, caching

 Common Reverse Proxy Software